jasongoodwin/basic-interview-preparedness/README.md

     def reverseString(input: String) = input.foldRight("")((z, x) => x + z)

 It has all of the elements of the recursive call but the structure of the fold takes care of the collector and the recursive call.
+You can see that it's much more succinct.
+Folds are a great thing to learn - they can really whittle down any recursive functions you need to write to a much simpler form.

 Bracket Matching
 ================